PosterForest: Hierarchical Multi-Agent Collaboration for Scientific Poster Generation: Experiments

 \subsection{Quantitative Evaluation}

-Following the evaluation protocol introduced in P2P and Paper2Poster, we employ MLLM-as-Judge metrics for quantitative evaluation.
+Following the evaluation protocol introduced in P2P and Paper2Poster, we employ MLLM-as-a-Judge metrics for quantitative evaluation.
 The GPT-4o model is prompted to act as six independent judges, each assigning a score from 1 to 5 based on the following criteria: element quality, layout balance, engagement, clarity, content completeness, and logical flow.
 The first three criteria assess aesthetics, while the latter three evaluate the informativeness of the generated poster.
-As shown in~\Cref{tab:judge_table}, the judges indicate that the proposed PosterForest method is comparable to other baselines in terms of aesthetics, and demonstrates superior performance in informativeness.
+As shown in~\Cref{tab:judge_table}, the judges indicate that our method is comparable to other baselines in terms of aesthetics, and demonstrates superior performance in informativeness.
 Importantly, these scores are the closest to those of the author-created ground truth posters (GT), demonstrating the effectiveness of our approach.
+Details of the MLLM-as-a-Judge are provided in the supplementary material.

 While MLLM-based evaluation provides a scalable and objective means for poster assessment, it still has inherent limitations in fully capturing subjective preferences and subtle qualities valued by human readers.
 Therefore, to complement the quantitative results, we further conduct a user study to obtain human judgments and validate the practical effectiveness of our method.